brandonahart/test-bench/README.md

 # Test Harness

-A configuration for testing the combination of gunicorn WSGI, django, celery, RDBMS and mongodb
+The test harness provides code necessary to learn, test, and analyze the combination of Gunicorn WSGI, Python Django, RDBMS/Sqlite3, Celery, MongoDB, an R-base modeling environment, and Docker-base containers

 * bah -- Brandon's miscellany
-* joek -- JoeK's miscellany